Shopping for a new Ford Taurus?

 Front Wheel Drive

 Behind the wheel, the Taurus comes across as close to a luxury car.
 The instrument panel wraps around the cockpit, and both the dashboard and the low, wide console clearly define areas for the driver and the front passenger, The console, in fact, is wide enough that it takes up a good deal of interior space.
-Three adults will fit in the rear, but the low roofline makes headroom and even legroom tighter than you'd expect--courtesy of a 2010 redesign of the earlier generation, which was simply roomier in those dimensions.
+While three adults can fit themselves into the rear, the low roofline makes headroom and even legroom tighter than you'd expect--courtesy of a 2010 redesign of the earlier generation, which was just roomier in those dimensions.
 The materials whisper "upscale" and the surfaces, from soft-touch plastics to chrome and faux wood, fit well and justify the price tag--which can get steep.

 The ride and handling improvements make the suspension more progressive and reduce harshness over bumps.
 The electric power steering remains precise, and provides more direct feedback than systems from many other makers.
 The smallest engine in the 2015 Taurus is now the 237-horsepower 2.0-liter EcoBoost four-cylinder, added last year, but most buyers are still likely to go for the 290-hp 3.5-liter V-6.
 In either case, the engine powers the car through Ford's standard six-speed automatic transmission.